Skip to main content

 Business & Licensing Records

-The City of Medical Lake's official website (https://medical-lake.org/) serves as the primary resource for information on business licenses, zoning regulations, and permits within city limits.
+The City of Medical Lake's official website (https://medical-lake.org/) is the primary resource for information on business licenses, zoning regulations, and permits within city limits.
 Local entrepreneurs and established business owners alike rely on this platform to navigate the requirements for starting, operating, or expanding a business in this Spokane County community.
 The site provides detailed guidance on licensing requirements, permitting procedures, and other regulatory information essential for maintaining compliance and contributing to the local economy.

 Economy & Demographics

 The economy of Medical Lake is supported by a diverse range of industries and employers, including local businesses, healthcare facilities, and the nearby Fairchild Air Force Base.
-The city's proximity to Spokane, the largest city in eastern Washington, provides residents with access to a wider array of economic opportunities.
+The city's proximity to Spokane, the largest city in eastern Washington, provides residents with access to a wider a range of economic opportunities.
 Major employers in Medical Lake include the Medical Lake School District 326 (http://www.mlsd.org/mlsd/site/default.asp), local healthcare providers, and various small businesses that cater to the needs of the community.

 Elections & Voter Records